To the Members of GKW Limited

 b.
 In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

 g.
-With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure 2";
+With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate report in "Annexure 2";

-(i) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements - Refer Note No.34 on Contingent Liabilitiesto the Ind AS financial statements;
+(i) The Company has disclosed the impact of pending litigations on its financialposition in its Ind AS financial statements - Refer Note No.34 on Contingent Liabilitiesto the Ind AS financial statements;

-(ii) The Company did not have any long-term contracts including derivative contractsfor which there were any material foreseeable losses;
+(ii) The Company did not have any long-term contracts including derivative contracts.Hence the question of any material foreseeable losses does not arise;

 (iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company.

-(c) According to the information explanations and representations provided to us bythe management the title deeds of immovable properties recorded as fixed assets in thebooks of account of the Company are held in the name of the Company.
+(c) The title deeds of immovable properties recorded as fixed assets in the books ofaccount of the Company are held in the name of the Company.

 (ii) The Company does not have any inventory and hence reporting under Clause 3(ii) ofthe Order is not applicable to the Company.

-According to the information and explanations given to us no undisputed amountspayable in respect of the aforesaid dues were in arrears as at 31st March 2019for a period of more than six months from the date they became payable.
+No undisputed amounts payable in respect of the aforesaid dues were outstanding atthe year end for a period of more than six months from the date they became payable..

 |Name of the Statute ||Nature of dues ||Amount (Rs. in Lakhs) ||Period to which the amount relates ||Forum where dispute is pending |

-(x) Based upon the audit procedures performed for the purpose of reporting the true andfair view of the financial statements and as per the information and explanations given tous by the management we report that we have neither come across any instance of fraud bythe Company or on the Company by its officers or employeesnoticed or reported during theyear nor have we been informed of any such case by the management.
+(x) During the course of our examination of the books and records of the Companycarried out in accordance with the generally accepted auditing practices in India andaccording to the information and explanations given to us we have neither come across anyinstance of fraud by the Company or any fraud on the Company by its officers or employeesnoticed or reported during the year nor have we been informed of any such instance by themanagement.

-(xi) According to the information and explanations given to us managerial remunerationhas been paid / provided in accordance with the requisite approvals mandated by theprovisions of Section 197 read with Schedule V to the Act.
+(xi) Managerial remuneration has been paid / provided in accordance with the requisiteapprovals mandated by the provisions of section 197 read with Schedule V to the Act.

-(xiii) According to the information and explanations given to us all transactionsentered into by the Company with the related parties are in compliance with Sections 177and 188 ofthe Act where applicable and the details have been disclosed in the financialstatements as required by the applicable accountingstandards.
+(xiii) All transactions entered into by the Company with the related parties are incompliance with sections 177 and 188 of Act where applicable and the details have beendisclosed in the Ind AS financial statements as required by the applicable accountingstandards.

 ANNEXURE 2 TO THE INDEPENDENT AUDITOR'S REPORT

-We have audited the internal financial controls with reference to financial statementsof the Company as of 31st March 2019 in conjunction with our audit of thefinancial statements of the Company for the year ended on that date.
+We have audited the internal financial controls with reference to financial statementsof GKW Limited ("the Company") as of March 312021 in conjunction with our auditof the Ind AS financial statements of the Company for the year ended on that date.